8x more accelerated

 You probably love your smartphone – except for maybe the phone part and, in particular, the telemarketers often on the other end of the line.
 Telemarketers make 148 million annoying, time-wasting calls per day1 and do-not-call lists (where available) do not work2, 3 (and weren’t even meant to for many types of telemarketers4).
-Callblock is the first iOS app that helps prevent these calls.5
+Callblock is the first iOS app that helps prevent these calls and related text messages.5

 Based on our benchmarking, the app identifies 86.7 percent of telemarketing calls correctly with a false-positive rate of only 1.7 percent false positives on average.6

-Callblock is something of a sequel to our ad blocker, Adblock Fast, which has 750,000 users and is rated 4.5 and 4 stars in the App Store and Google Play since launching alongside iOS 9 then the Samsung Galaxy S6.
-We’ve built on our experience filtering online advertisers to compile, classify, and apply what we think is the world’s biggest directory of telemarketers, featuring millions of entries from almost every country in the world.
+Callblock is something of a sequel to our ad blocker, Adblock Fast, which has 3,000,000 users and is rated 4.5 and 4 stars in the App Store and Google Play since launching alongside iOS 9 then the Samsung Galaxy S6.
+We’ve built on our experience filtering online advertisers to compile, classify, and apply the world’s biggest directory of telemarketers, featuring millions of entries from almost every country in the world.

 With the app, you can:

 - Install filesize